DMAT scam

-DMAT scam is a ₹ 10,000 crore admission scam, which came fully into the limelight in June 2015 in Madhya Pradesh (India), when the Controller of Dental and Medical Admission Test (DMAT) exam, Yogesh Uprit was arrested.
+The DMAT scam was a ₹10,000 crore (US$) dental and medical college admission scam, which was fully exposed in June 2015 in Madhya Pradesh when the Controller of Dental and Medical Admission Test (DMAT) exam, Yogesh Uprit, was arrested.
 Indore based RTI activist and whistleblower Dr. Anand Rai was the first to complain against the mass irregularities in admissions into the private medical colleges.
 In 2015, he filed a petition in the Supreme Court of India demanding CBI investigation in the alleged scam.
-After hearing the plea, the Supreme Court of India said that DMAT scam is worse than the Vyapam scam.
-Thereafter, notices to Central and State governments were issued and were asked why the CBI probe should not be ordered.
+After hearing the plea, the Supreme Court of India said that the DMAT scam was worse than the Vyapam scam.
+After that, notices to Central and State governments were issued and asked why the CBI probe should not be ordered.
 On August 13, 2015, CBI told the Supreme Court that the DMAT scam is many times larger than the Vyapam scam.
-However, due to shortage of manpower resources, it cannot be investigated by the agency.
-On September 4, 2015, the Supreme Court of India issued a notice to the Madhya Pradesh government and sought the reply from the state.
+However, due to a shortage of manpower resources, it could not be investigated by the agency.
+On September 4, 2015, the Supreme Court of India issued a notice to the Madhya Pradesh government and sought a reply from the state.